sreeni1346/M1_APPLICATION_MEMEGENERATOR/1_REQUIREMENT/readme.md

 ## Threats:
  1. Application may crash somtimes.
- 2. Violenece.
+ 2. Can hit error when given huge value.

  ## 4W's and 1H:
  Who: Any Users
- What: Used for fun part.
+ What: Used for convertion.
  When: Anytime when ever needed.
  How: Through e-site.